ubco-mds-2020-labs/dashboard-project-data551_g5/README.md

 ## Descriptions:

-Please find the copy of the proposal [here](https://github.com/ubco-mds-2020-labs/dashboard-project-data551_g5/blob/main/PROPOSAL.md).
+As the project is still in its infancy, please find the proposal [here](https://github.com/ubco-mds-2020-labs/dashboard-project-data551_g5/blob/main/PROPOSAL.md).

 ## How to contribute: